Marsh owl

 The marsh owl (Asio capensis) is a medium to large species of owl in the family Strigidae.

 Description

 Medium-sized, dark brown with a pumpkin-shaped head with small 'ear' tufts.
 The facial disc is pale buff, with a distinct dark brown rim with buff speckles.
 There is a dark brown area around the eyes, which are also dark brown.
 Its ear-tufts are earth-brown and quite small, often not visible, and set near the centre of the forehead.
 The tail is dark brown, barred pale buff with a whitish tip.
 Tarsi are feathered pale tawny-buff and toes are covered with pale buffish plumes, leaving the dark brown tips bare.
 Claws are blackish.

-Males are generally paler then females, and there is some individual variation in tone.
+Males are generally paler than females, and there is some individual variation in tone.
 Length is 31–38 cm, wing length is 284–380mm, tail length is 132–186mm, and weight is 225–485g.

 Habitat

 The marsh owl's habitat preference is open grassland, marshlands and short scrub, typically near marshy grounds, vleis or dams.
 Marsh owls prefer to nest on the ground and they have also been observed leaving certain areas during drought-stricken times.
 Their preferred habitat tends to be vulnerable to destruction due to agriculture or overgrazing.